Davey-H-7/inventoryManagement/Readme.md

 ## Set Up
 - clone the repository onto local machine

-- In a terminal create database with name 'fabrication_inventory'
+- In a terminal create database with name 'maker_tracker'

 - To run the backend:
   - Open the project 'inventoryService' in IDE such as IntelliJ